-- Level 1 guoted prices in active markets for identical assets / liabilities that the entity can access at the measurement date. - Level 2 inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly. - Level 3 inputs that are not based on observable market data (unobservable inputs).
+- Level 1 quoted prices in active markets for identical assets/liabilities that the Office can access at the ٠ measurement date - Level 2 inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly. - Level 3 inputs that are not based on observable market data (unobservable inputs).